When and where do you meet?

 Some of our members regularly attend a German language café "Sprachcafe", on the first Monday morning of the month at The Lawnswood Arms on the outskirts of Leeds.

 For anyone wishing to study German more formally, our membership includes a number of language teachers who might be able to oblige.
+Our chairman also teaches series of 8 German sessions throughout the year.

 Why do people join the WGC?